lechium/yourTubeiOS/README.md

     su -c uicache mobile

-at this point you should have a generic "yourTube" icon somewhere, you should be good to go!.
+at this point you should have a red play "yourTube" icon somewhere, you should be good to go!